TirsvadCLI/Dotnet.Lib.Frame/README.md

 These methods allow you to create visually appealing and customizable frames for console applications.
 For usage examples, refer to the [Example](#example) section.

-## Example

-In the [example](https://github.com/TirsvadCLI/Dotnet.Tool.Frame/blob/main/src/Example/Example.cs) you can see how to use the AnsiCode class.

 ## Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.